ballerina-platform/module-ballerinax-hubspot.crm.object.feedback/README.md

 The `HubSpot CRM Feedback` connector provides practical examples illustrating usage in various scenarios.

-Explore this [Feedback Reviewing Example](https://github.com/module-ballerinax-hubspot.crm.object.feedback/tree/main/examples/), covering the following use cases:
-   1. Read a page of feedback submissions.
-   2. Read an Object identified by `{feedbackSubmissionId}`
-   3. Read a batch of feedback submissions by internal ID, or unique property values
+[Feedback Reviewing](https://github.com/module-ballerinax-hubspot.crm.object.feedback/tree/main/examples/) - This example demonstrates the usage of the HubSpot CRM Feedback connector to read a page of feedback submissions, read an Object identified by `{feedbackSubmissionId}`, read a batch of feedback submissions by internal ID, or unique property values, and search feedback submissions.
-   4. Search feedback submissions

 > **Note**: The feedback submissions endpoints are currently read only.
 Feedback submissions cannot be submitted or edited through the API.
 You can only create properties in the [feedback surveys tool within HubSpot](https://knowledge.hubspot.com/customer-feedback/create-a-custom-survey?_gl=1*1h5ce0o*_ga*MzIyODQzMTUyLjE3MzYzNjE3OTU.*_ga_LXTM6CQ0XK*MTczNjQwNjg4NS4zLjEuMTczNjQwNjg5OS40Ni4wLjA.&_ga=2.97072604.213367396.1736361795-322843152.1736361795#survey), and the properties cannot be edited after creation.